Bromine: Biological role and toxicity

 A 2014 study suggests that bromine (in the form of bromide ion) is a necessary cofactor in the biosynthesis of collagen IV, making the element essential to basement membrane architecture and tissue development in animals.
 Nevertheless, no clear deprivation symptoms or syndromes have been documented in mammals.
 In other biological functions, bromine may be non-essential but still beneficial when it takes the place of chlorine.
-For example, in the presence of hydrogen peroxide, H_{2}O_{2}, formed by the eosinophil, and either chloride, iodide, thiocyanate, or bromide ions, eosinophil peroxidase provides a potent mechanism by which eosinophils kill multicellular parasites (such as the nematode worms involved in filariasis) and some bacteria (such as tuberculosis bacteria).
+For example, in the presence of hydrogen peroxide, link=H2O2|H2O2, formed by the eosinophil, and either chloride, iodide, thiocyanate, or bromide ions, eosinophil peroxidase provides a potent mechanism by which eosinophils kill multicellular parasites (such as the nematode worms involved in filariasis) and some bacteria (such as tuberculosis bacteria).
 Eosinophil peroxidase is a haloperoxidase that preferentially uses bromide over chloride for this purpose, generating hypobromite (hypobromous acid), although the use of chloride is possible.